-- All background checks shall be conducted in accordance with the most current provisions of 8.8.3 NMAC governing background checks and employment history verification provisions as promulgated by the children, youth and families department.
+- A. All background checks shall be conducted in accordance with the most current provisions of 8.8.3 NMAC governing background checks and employment history verification provisions as promulgated by the children, youth and families department.
 All non-licensed child care caregivers must adhere to these provisions to maintain their registration status.
-A background check must be conducted in accordance with 8.8.3 NMAC at least once every five (5) years on all required individuals. - The primary caregiver will be responsible for obtaining background checks on all adults residing in the home using the requirements outlined in the department's most current version of the background checks and employment history verification provisions (8.8.3 NMAC).
+A background check must be conducted in accordance with 8.8.3 NMAC on all required individuals at least once every five years from the original date of eligibility regardless of the date of hire or transfer of eligibility.
+A direct provider of care may request a transfer of background check eligibility if: - (1) the staff member was found eligible as a direct provider of care in a child care center, licensed child care home, licensed group home, or registered home within the past five years and has not been separated from employment for more than 180 days; and - (2) submits an application for transfer and is found eligible pursuant to 8.8.3.11 NMAC. - B. The primary caregiver will be responsible for obtaining background checks on all adults residing in the home using the requirements outlined in the department's most current version of the background checks and employment history verification provisions (8.8.3 NMAC).
 A household member over the age of 18, who is currently approved but does not have an individual background check clearance, shall comply with the background check requirements no later than one year after these regulations are in effect.
-However, in the case of a registered family child care food-only home, all household members are only required to undergo a criminal history and child abuse and neglect screening. - Any adult who is present in the registered primary caregiver's home for significant periods while C. children are in care, or who commences being present in the registered primary caregiver's home for significant periods, may be required by the department to obtain either a background check or criminal history and child abuse and neglect screen. - All requirements of the current background checks and employment history verification provisions pursuant to 8.8.3 NMAC must be met prior to the issuance of an initial registration. - The registered primary caregiver must maintain documentation of all applications, correspondence and clearances relating to the background checks required in this section and make them available to the registered authority upon request. - The primary caregiver shall certify upon renewal that they, or any other adult living in the home have not been convicted of a disqualifying offense during the last twelve month.
-[8.17.2.11 NMAC - Rp, 8.17.2.10 NMAC, 07/30/15]

-[RENEWAL] ANNUAL REGISTRATION: An annual registration is issued for a one-year 8.17.2.12 period to a child care home that has met all requirements of these regulations.
+However, in the case of a registered family child care food-only home, all household members are only required to undergo a criminal history and child abuse and neglect screening. - C. Any adult who is present in the registered primary caregiver's home for significant periods while children are in care, or who commences being present in the registered primary caregiver's home for significant periods, may be required by the department to obtain either a background check or criminal history and child abuse and neglect screen. - D. All requirements of the current background checks and employment history verification provisions pursuant to 8.8.3 NMAC must be met prior to the issuance of an initial registration. - E. The registered primary caregiver must maintain documentation of all applications, correspondence and clearances relating to the background checks required in this section and make them available to the registered authority upon request. - F. The primary caregiver shall certify upon renewal that they, or any other adult living in the home have not been convicted of a disqualifying offense during the last twelve month.
+[8.17.2.11 NMAC Rp, 8.17.2.11 NMAC, 10/1/16] - 8.17.2.12 ANNUAL REGISTRATION: An annual registration is issued for a one-year period to a child care home that has met all requirements of these regulations.

-- Primary caregivers must renew registration annually, and only after receiving an onsite inspection by CYFD, by submitting a registration application and paying the processing charge with cashier's check or a money order. - Primary caregiver's who fail to renew registration by the expiration date will not be eligible to receive program benefits from either the child and adult care food program or the child care assistance program. - Primary caregivers shall ensure that all adults residing in the home are listed on all documentation required by CYFD and sponsoring agencies.
+- A. Primary caregivers must renew registration annually, and only after receiving an onsite inspection by CYFD, by submitting a registration application and paying the processing charge with cashier's check or a money order. - B. Primary caregiver's who fail to renew registration by the expiration date will not be eligible to receive program benefits from either the child and adult care food program or the child care assistance program. - C. Primary caregivers shall ensure that all adults residing in the home are listed on all documentation required by CYFD and sponsoring agencies.
+[8.17.2.12 NMAC N, 10/1/16]